 So, you have decided to move abroad as a digital nomad.
 Great choice!
 Now you must decide where to settle down.
 While there are many great places in Europe, some countries are better than others for people who want to live an online lifestyle.
 Here is a ranking of the best countries to live as a digital nomad.

-The 5 Best Countries for Digital Nomad visas and moving to Europe
+The 5 Best Countries for moving to Europe